0

 Your favorite PhD adviser will use this unique gift daily (and hopefully always remember you for it)!
 They can carry this credit card-sized ruler and scientific reference every day in the classroom or lab and use it for sketches in their office.
 We even laser-engraved the backside full of basic science equations and physical constants.
 See the product page for a full list of features we've packed in!

-Available with free shipping from our website or from Amazon.
+Available from our website or from Amazon.

 The Pocket Scientist at Genius Lab Gear